Stress urinary incontinence

 - Vaginal sling procedures use a sling to support the urethra.

 If you have trouble completely emptying your bladder, you may need to use a catheter.
 This is a very small tube you place in your urethra to drain urine from your bladder.

-Getting better takes time so try to be patient.
+Getting better takes time, so try to be patient.
 Symptoms most often get better with nonsurgical treatments.
 However, they will not cure stress incontinence.
 Surgery can cure some people of stress incontinence.

 Treatment does not work as well if you have: